neilcoplin/cozycatcottage/SETUP.md

 1. Keep the default `cozycatcottage` app name, build settings and service account.
 1. Confirm the settings and deploy the site.

+Completing this will set a webhook in the project that deploys code over to the specified AWS resources on push events in GitHub.

 ## 3. Set up dev site

 Set up a development site that is deployed off of the development branch.
 This will then allow for stakeholders to preview changes prior to them going live.